Vis4Sense/student-projects/2023-2024/readme.md

 Jiaqi
   1. progress:Finished first semester report
-  2. discussion: Google's new feature and modification of project idea.
+  2. questions: Google's new feature and modification of project idea.
   3. next step:
     - prepare for presentation
     - consider more detailed direction